jackhall/Lyapunov/README.md

 On Windows, use `setup.py install` from the command prompt.
 For other options, see the [standard Python docs](http://docs.python.org/2/install/index.html#install-index) on module installation.

+Many systems have parallel installations of python.
+This can make it tricky to link the compiled solvers to the proper version of the boost libraries.
+If you have any problems getting that to work, please email me or create a github issue and I'll help you out.
+Knowing more about the environments in which people try to install Lyapunov will also help me refine the build process.

 **Uninstallation**